LABSL-ATAM/txts-lab/propuestas_FreeHi-Fi.md

 ## Propuesta de actividades creativas

-The first thing to accomplish it's consistent recording with no more than command line utilities throw the terminal (without window o desktop manager).
+* The first thing to accomplish it's consistent recording with no more than command line utilities throw the terminal (without window o desktop manager).

+* Second stage would be to bundle recording software binaries to thee Kernel

-A second stage will be to add visual monitoring and extra processes, control and audio output.
+* A final step will be to add visual monitoring and extra processes, control and audio output.

 We are considering the use of the Raspberry Pi board too, but i'm going